carallon/pharos-controller-api/sphinx-src/queryjs/index.rst

 JavaScript Query Library
 ########################

 |Vendor| controllers provide a JavaScript library, accessible at ``/default/js/query.js``.
-Controller projects may have a custom web interface, whose source files may include this library to provide convenient access to the controller HTTP API through JavaScript callbacks and to real time status updates through :doc:`websocket subscriptions <websocket/subscriptions>`.
+Controller projects may have a custom web interface, whose source files may include this library to provide convenient access to the controller HTTP API through JavaScript callbacks and to real time status updates through :doc:`WebSocket subscriptions <websocket/subscriptions>`.

 Including the Library
 *********************